Sinaptik-AI/pandas-ai/docs/getting-started.md

 - `statsmodels`: this extra dependency is required if you want to support statsmodels.
 - `scikit-learn`: this extra dependency is required if you want to support scikit-learn.
 - `streamlit`: this extra dependency is required if you want to support streamlit.
+- `ibm-watsonx-ai`: this extra dependency is required if you want to use IBM watsonx.ai as a language model

 ## SmartDataframe